benmvp/slides/2018/ndcsydney/nav-react.md

 - A couple of different options for server-side rendering
 - Next.js
   * A minimalist framework for server-rendered React applications
-  * Has built in routing, code-splitting, CSS support, data fetching, etc
+  * Has built-in routing, code-splitting, CSS support, data fetching, etc
 - Gatsby is an amazing static-site generator
   * Use it for my site benmvp.com
   * Basically does similar things as Next.js but does it all at build time
   * It's all HTML, CSS & JS
   * Creates a progressive web app, with data-prefetching
+  * Uses GraphQL to retrieve data for components
 - Razzle is a library for bootstrapping server-side rendering
   * Works with Vue, Angular & other libs as well
-  * You still figure out your framework, data fetching, etc
+  * You still figure out your routing, data fetching, etc
 - Lastly, you can roll your own solution
   * When you have a Node backend
-  * Using Node server lib, like Express
+  * Using Node server lib, like Express or Koa
-  * Router like React Router
+  * Router like Reach Router
   * Data fetching with `isomorphic-fetch`

 /////